New Orleans, Louisiana

 March 4 – 10, 2018

 Join Chef Charlie and his amazing New Orleans cooking friends for a dynamic and unforgettable week of amazing food and culture in the "The Big Easy."
 Named one of the best food cities in America, this is a not-to-be-missed tour for anyone wanting to experience the unique fusion of life, music, food and cocktail culture!

 Tour highlights include:

-DAY 3: Tuesday, March 6: Breakfast on own.
-Free morning to explore.
-Afternoon
+DAY 3: Tuesday, March 6: Early breakfast on own.
+Today, it's time to give back...

-3-hour, hands-on "giving back" cooking class at Second Harvest.
-Working with Chef Amy and her crew to create authentic Creole and Cajun dishes to serve the community; a unique way to learn about Southern cuisine and impact the community at the same time!
-Dinner at Chef Amy's French Quarter home to prepare an enjoy a classic Southern Dinner Party.
-Visit to City Park and Morning Call to savor the BEST beignets in the city!
+Our morning begins with a 3-hour, hands-on "giving back" cooking class at Second Harvest Foodbank.
+Working with Chef Susan and her team we will help to prepare meals for families in need throughout South Louisiana; a unique way to learn about Southern cuisine, and impact the community at the same time!
+After our efforts, it will be time to relax with Chef Jason Seither at Seither's Seafood.
+Chef Jason will lead us on a tour of his kitchen and prepare a fabulous Louisiana seafood feast.
+In the evening, we will visit City Park and Morning Call to savor the BEST beignets in the city!